jdlugosz90/django-react-template/README.md

 # project-template
-A template consisting of multipe setups using Django and React
+A template consisting of multipe setups using Django and React with DRF api